groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly.system/overflowexception/_index.md

 ```

-Initializes a new instance of the com.groupdocs.assembly.system.OverflowException class with a specified error message.
+Initializes a new instance of the [OverflowException](../../com.groupdocs.assembly.system/overflowexception) class with a specified error message.

 **Parameters:**
 | Parameter | Type | Description |